-Firefighters Battle To Save LA's Historic Mt.
-Wilson Observatory
+Firefighters Battle To Save LA's Historic Mount Wilson Observatory

 Another "Martian" morning on the mountain.
 We hope today is filled with water and retardant drops as well as safety for the fire crews. #BobcatFire pic.twitter.com/KM8mS61b43— Mount Wilson Observatory (@MtWilsonObs) September 16, 2020

-Kerri Gilliland of California Interagency Management Team 1 said Wednesday morning that the lines had held against the fire overnight, but increased activity south and southeast of Mt.
-Wilson continues to be a threat.
+Kerri Gilliland of California Interagency Management Team 1 said Wednesday morning that the lines had held against the fire overnight, but increased activity south and southeast of Mount Wilson continues to be a threat.

-Authorities say that dry fuels continue to be a risk factor, and increased fire activity over the next couple days is expected.
+Authorities said that dry fuels continue to be a risk factor, and increased fire activity over the next couple days is expected.
 In the nearby Cooper Canyon area, air tankers have been deployed to help contain a large spot fire north of Highway 2.

-The same dry, isolated conditions that make Mt.
-Wilson susceptible to wildfire are the same ones that made it perfect for stargazing, as LAist/KPCC's Jacob Margolis reports:
+The same dry, isolated conditions that make Mount Wilson susceptible to wildfires are the same ones that made it perfect for stargazing, as LAist/KPCC's Jacob Margolis reported:

 " 'Effectively [Edwin] Hubble discovered the universe in the 1920s up on Mt.
 Wilson,' said John Mulchaey, director of the Carnegie Observatories in Pasadena, which owns the observatory.